Rick-Shiffman/MIGS/README.md

  is a vector drawing graphics system originaly inplimented in the mid 1970s in the MUDDLE (MDL) programming environment at MIT-DMS.
 It supports many of the graphics avaiable at that timed over the ARPANET.
-Below is the introducxtion from the MIS Manual, "MIGS ORDER".
+Below is the introducxtion from the MIGS Manual, "MIGS ORDER".
 "MIGS RECECNT" documents new add features.

 IDENTIFICATION
      M.I.G.S. - MUDDLE INTERACTIVE GRAPHICS SYSTEM